isaac-mason/arancini/packages/arancini/README.md

 # arancini

 Arancini is an object based Entity Component System.
-You can use arancini to structure games and other similarly demanding applications.
+You can use arancini to structure demanding applications, such as games.

 ## Features

 - 💪 ‎ Flexible and extensible
+- 🔍 ‎ Reactive queries that update on entity composition changes
-- 🗑️ ‎ Helps you avoid garbage collection
+- 🗑️ ‎ Built-in object pooling to help avoid garbage collection
-- 🪶 ‎ Lightweight! the core library has **_zero_** dependencies
+- 🍃 ‎ Less than 4kB minified + gzipped
 - 🖇 ‎ Easy integration with React via [`@arancini/react`](https://github.com/isaac-mason/arancini/tree/main/packages/arancini-react)

 ## Packages